patricia-gallardo/patricia-gallardo.github.io/_posts/2022-03-08-proposed-cppcon_safety__transparency_report.md

   by the conference, even though they were not a speaker this year.
 X was also sent a speakers gift basket after the conference.
 * *2022-03-08:* Patricia Aas publishes this proposed transparency report along with the proposed statement on CppCon safety.
+* *2022-03-09:* The C++ Foundation issues a [statement][2] and a new [safety policy][3].
+In the statement they omit key details outlined in this report like the decision to lift all restrictions except the organizer role, they also omit that CppCon paid for the hotel, that the President of the board introduced X at the event or that they sent X a speakers gift basket.
+They do say that "The individual will not attend CppCon for as long as their presence would be broadly disruptive to the conference".
+No other timeline is given.
+* *2022-03-10:* X still has access to the CppCon Google Drive and has been actively involved in planning CppCon 2022 over the past week.

 ## Footnotes